rolandrgarceau/aws-serverless-application-repo/README.md

 authorization flow that is incorporated with OAuth2 or others that require accounts external to AWS.

-We also may hsve to deal with CORS, and API Gateway, and Lambda- all of which require sufficient knowledge and configuration in their own right to bring into a working, replicated application flow.
+Even if our intention is not use all AWS services and modify our use case to fit, we still may hsve to deal with CORS, and API Gateway, and Lambda- all of which require sufficient knowledge and configuration in their own right to bring into a working, replicated application flow.
 Relax, we will chew it one byte at a time.
 Some more complex configurations get abstracted away daily, like authorization